On Approximation of $2$D Persistence Modules by Interval-decomposables: Background

 \subsection{Posets and Lattices}

 In this subsection, we recall some basic definitions from poset and lattice theory.
 See \cite{stanley2011enumerative} for more details.

 Recall that a poset (partially ordered set) $(P,\leq)$ is a set $P$ with partial order $\leq$.
 A poset $P$ is said to be {\em finite} if $P$ is finite as a set.
+The \emph{opposite} poset $P\op$ of $P$ is defined to be a poset $(P, \le\op)$, where for all $x, y \in P$, $x \le\op y$ if and only if $y \le x$.
 Throughout this work, all posets are assumed to be finite.

 \begin{definition} Let $P$ be a poset and $x,y\in P$.
 The {\em segment} $[x,y]$ between $x$ and $y$ is defined to be